pensjonatus/flash-fiction/blog/non-standard-sound.md

 ---
-title: 'Non-standard Sound'
+title: Non-standard Sound
 date: '2016-05-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The best sound effects guy in town was called in.
 As he arrived, the director